 All contributors of published articles will have free online access to their article, to which links can be created from an institutional or firm website.
 If paper offprints are required, these can be ordered through our 'Author Services' site.

-Authors will receive a PDF proof of their article by email, and it is essential that a current email address is supplied with all articles.
-Proofing instructions will accompany the PDF file but the proof should be checked immediately upon receipt and returned in accordance with covering instructions.
+Authors will receive a link to the PDF proof of their article on our online system by email, and it is essential that a current email address is supplied with all articles.
+Proofing instructions will accompany the PDF file but the proof should be checked immediately upon receipt and uploaded in accordance with covering instructions.
 Only essential corrections should be made at the proof stage.
 Only one author can submit corrections in the online system, so it is fine to distribute the email to any co-authors but the corresponding author should collate corrections from the other authors and upload these to the system.

 Any figures submitted to the journal in colour can be published in colour online at no cost (unless the author specifically requests that their figures be in black and white online).
 Authors may choose to also publish their figures in colour in the print journal: you will be asked to approve this cost after your article is accepted for publication.
 Black and white figures will be printed without additional cost, but figures that may be converted from colour to black and white should be well prepared with high contrast, and must have a resolution of at least 300 dots per inch at their final size.
 Figure captions must be suitably worded to apply to both the print and online versions of the article.
 If applicable, you will be issued an invoice at the time of publication.